TralahM/TralahM.github.io/_posts/2020-08-04-The_Scribes_Oath.markdown

 ---

 # The Oath:
-In order to defend and honor the profession of computer programs I promise that:
+In order to defend and honor the profession of computer programmers I promise that:

 1. I will not produce harmful code.